Workshops: Deck chairs on the beach

 I have booked an appointment with you on DD/MM/YY to request a referral for an ADHD assessment (see attached ASRS ADHD rating form ).

-In light of the long wait for a local ADHD assessment I would like to use my Right To Choose to choose 〈 SUBSTITUTE YOUR CHOICE HERE〉 for my assessment as they have a shorter waiting time.
+In light of the long wait for a local ADHD assessment I would like to use my Right To Choose to choose〈 ADD YOUR CHOICE OF ASSESSOR HERE〉for my assessment as they have a shorter waiting time.

 Please note that this is not an application for an Independent Funding Request.
 I have attached this NHS document for more information.